TL;DR

 2. The Interest Score (Behavioral)

-This is about what the person does.
-This is where you separate the "looky-loos" from the buyers.
+An **Interest Score is** a behavioral metric that quantifies a lead's engagement with your brand.
+It answers the question, "What does this person do?" and helps separate passive viewers from active buyers.
 High-intent actions, such as requesting a demo or visiting a "Contact Us" page, should trigger immediate score spikes.
-Conversely, clicking on an email link might only add 2 points.
+Conversely, a lower-intent action like clicking on an email link might only add 2 points.

 Avoiding "Score Bloat"

-One of the biggest mistakes in RevOps is letting scores go up without any decline.
-If a lead was very active six months ago but hasn't visited your site since, are they still a hot lead?
-Probably not.
-Technical leaders use score decay or negative scoring.
-If a lead visits your "Careers" page, they might be a job seeker rather than a buyer.
-You should automatically subtract points for that behavior.
-This ensures that when a lead finally hits the MQL threshold, they are genuinely ready for a conversation.
+One of the biggest mistakes in RevOps is letting lead scores increase without any decline.
+A lead who was active six months ago but has not visited your site since is likely no longer a hot prospect.
+This is addressed by implementing **score decay**, which is a system that automatically reduces a lead's score over time due to inactivity or subtracts points for negative behaviors, like visiting a "Careers" page.
+This ensures that when a lead hits the MQL threshold, they are genuinely ready for a conversation.

 Automating the Route: Logic Over Luck

-Once a lead hits the magic score and becomes an MQL, where do they go?
+Once a lead hits the MQL threshold score, where do they go?
 If your answer is "to a general inbox," you are losing money.
 Traditional "Round Robin" routing—where leads are simply handed out in a circle—is often too simple for complex B2B sales.

-Intelligent routing uses automation to send the lead to the best possible person for the job.
-This might be based on:
+Intelligent routing uses automation to send the lead to the best possible person based on specific criteria.
+This logic might be based on:

 The reason speed is so critical here is the Speed-to-Lead factor.